-44 A Committee Member will cease to be a Committee Member if:

-- 44.1 he/she resigns his/her position as a Committee Member in writing; or - he/she ceases to be a Member unless he/she is a co-optee in terms of Rule 42.1 or an appointee of The Scottish Housing Regulator; or - 44.3 he/she misses four Management Committee meetings in a row without special leave of absence previously being granted by the Committee either at his/her request or by exercise of the Committee's discretion; or - the majority of Members voting at a general meeting decide this.
+- 43.1.9 he/she has been removed from the office of charity trustee or trustee for a charity by an order made by the Charity Commissioners for England and Wales or by Her Majesty's High Court of Justice in England on the grounds of any misconduct in the administration of the charity for which he/she were responsible or to which he/she were privy, or which his/her conduct contributed to or facilitated; or - 43.1.10 a disqualification order or disqualification undertaking has been made against that person under the Company Directors Disqualification Act 1986 or the Company Directors Disqualification (Northern Ireland) Order 2002 (which relate to the power of a Court to prevent someone from being a director, liquidator or administrator of a company or a receiver or manager of company property or being involved in the promotion, formation or management of a company); or - 43.1.11 his/her nomination for election to the Committee has been rejected in accordance with Rule 40.3 during the period between the return of the completed nomination form and the commencement of the relevant Annual General Meeting. - 43.2 A persor cannot be re-elected as a Committee Member if the Committee is not satisfied under Rule 37.6 of the individual's continued effectiveness as a Committee Member.
+In these circumstances the Committee must not allow the individual to stand for re-election - 44 A Com nittee Member will cease to be a Committee Member if: - he/she resigns his/her position as a Committee Member in writing; or - he/she ceases to be a Member unless he/she is a co-optee in terms of Rule 42.1 or an appointee of The Scottish Housing Regulator; or - 44.3 he/she misses four Management Committee meetings in a row without special leave of absence previously being granted by the Committee either at his/her request or by exercise of the Committee's discretion; or - the majority of Members voting at a general meeting decide this.
 (The Members at the meeting may then elect someone to take his/her place.
 If a replacement is not elected at the meeting, the Committee may appoint a Committee Member in terms of Rule 41); or. - the majority of those remaining Committee Members present and voting at a special meeting of the Committee convened for the purpose decide to remove him/her as a Committee Member.
-The resolution to remove him/her as a Committee Member must relate to one of the following issues:

-- 44.5.1 failure to perform to the published standards laid down by the Scottish Federation of Housing Associations and/or The Scottish Housing Regulator adopted and operated by the Association; - failure to sign or failure to comply with the Association's Code of Conduct for Committee Members; or - 44.5.3 a breach of the Association's Rules, standing orders or other policy requirements; - 44.6 he/she becomes ineligible as a Committee Member in terms of Rule 43; or - he/she is a co-optee whose period of office is ended in accordance with Rules 39.1 or 42.2; or - 44.8 he/she is a Committee Member retiring in accordance with Rule 39.1.
+The resolution to remove him/her as a Committee Member must relate to one of the following issues: - failure to perform to the published standards laid down by the Scottish Federation of Housing Associations and/or The Scottish Housing Regulator adopted and operated by the Association; - failure to sign or failure to comply with the Association's Code of Conduct for Committee Members; or - 44.5.3 a breach of the Association's Rules, standing orders or other policy requirements; - 44.6 he/she becomes ineligible as a Committee Member in terms of Rule 43; or - he/she is a co-optee or was appointed to fill a casual vacancy and whose period of office is ended in accordance with Rules 39.1 or 42.1; or - 44.8 he/she is a Committee Member retiring in accordance with Rule 39.1.